RoseLeDark/BlockIO/.github/ISSUE_TEMPLATE/bug_report.md

-name: Bug Report
-description: Report a reproducible issue in BlockIO
-labels: [bug]
-assignees: [RoseLeDark]

 ---

-## Description

-Please describe the bug clearly and concisely.
+name: Bug report
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

+**Describe the bug**
+A clear and concise description of what the bug is.

+**To Reproduce**
-## Steps to Reproduce
+Steps to reproduce the behavior:

-1. …
+1. Go to '...'
-2. …
+2. Click on '....'
-3. …

-## Expected Behavior

-What should have happened?

-## Actual Behavior

-What actually happened?

-## Environment

-- BlockIO version: `0.4.3`
+3. Scroll down to '....'
+4. See error

+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
+ - Version [e.g. 22]

+**Smartphone (please complete the following information):**
+ - Device: [e.g. iPhone6]
-- OS: `Windows 10 / 11`
+ - OS: [e.g. iOS8.1]
-- .NET version: `10.0`
-- Plugin support enabled: `Yes / No`

-## Additional Context
+ - Browser [e.g. stock browser, safari]
+ - Version [e.g. 22]

+**Additional context**
-Add any logs, screenshots, or notes here.
+Add any other context about the problem here.